Ralo93/guitar_vision/README.md

     <img src="https://github.com/user-attachments/assets/ffd7fbf6-4c87-43e3-bf4c-504d0605403a" alt="original signal" width="400"/>
 </div>

-We can clearly see that the model learns
+  We can clearly see that the model starts improving on the validation set, which is great!

 ## Data Augmentation